(Pictured – Dr. Dontraneil Clayborne)

 First and foremost ‘Afrispora‘ as a ‘concept’ and approaches to some aspects of living aims to enhance one’s core personal and collective concepts and principles.

 I actually do not really like’ the contemporary ‘overly’ general wide’use of the term ‘curator’ these days.

-Yet it fits and I and WE are doing more and more intentionally.
-My folks and I are doing more than just “throwing parties” as I have heard being referenced to as a ‘curated event’.
+Yet it fits what I and WE are doing more and more intentionally.
+My folks and I are doing more than just “throwing parties”.
+I have heard basically referred to as a ‘curated event’.
 Well, not really in the ‘strictest sense’ of the term, but in a more broad sense, Yes.

 So if that is the case, we aim to be “Well Curated!”.
 “Well Superintendenced!” doesn’t really work, huh?! 🙂